MiaLearnsToCode/groups-announcement/README.md

 ```

 Once you are done updating the data, simply open the index.js file in the browser and click on each chip one at a time to reveal the team members!

+Or if you are feeling lazy (you know who you are!), update the p tags directly from the console in the browser from the demo...